guettli/programming-guidelines/README.md

 the input and your script.

 You can store "foo" in a cache to improve performance.
 But do not store it permanently.
-Don't make backup of it.
+Don't make a backup of it.

-A term which is often a hint to this anti-pattern is "generator".
+A term that is often a hint to this anti-pattern is "generator".
 Yes, you can generate a lot of data.
 But this bloated, generated data is just hot air with little value.

-DevOps who prefer "Op" to "Dev" tend to create configuration with a script.
+DevOps who prefer "Op" to "Dev" tend to create a configuration with a script.
-You can do this, but then create the config again daily.
+You can do this but then create the config again daily.
 Do not edit the generated config by hand.

 Related: [Single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth)

 ### Regex are great - But it's like eating rubbish

-Yes, I like regular expression.
+Yes, I like a regular expression.
 But slow down: What do I do, if I use a regex?
 I think it is "parsing".
 I remember to have read this some time
 ago: "Time is too short to rewrite parsers".
 Don't parse data!
 We live in the 21 century.
-Consume high level data structures like json, yaml or protcol buffers.
+Consume high-level data structures like JSON, YAML, or protocol buffers.
 If possible, refuse to accept CSV or custom text format as input data.

 From time to time you need to do text processing.
-Unfortunately there are several regex flavors.
+Unfortunately, there are several regex flavors.
 My guide-line: Use PCRE.
-They are available in Python, Postfix and many other tools.
-Don't waste time with other regex flavors, if PCRE are available.
+They are available in Python, Postfix, and many other tools.
+Don't waste time with other regex flavors, if PCRE is available.

-Current Linux distributions ship with a grep versions which has the -P option to enable PCRE.
+Current Linux distributions ship with a grep version which has the -P option to enable PCRE.
 AFAIK this is the only way to grep for special characters like the binary null: [How to grep for special character](https://superuser.com/a/612336/95878)